SimoManfre/Master-Thesis/README.md

 The thesis' chapters are:
 1. Space Manipulators: An Overview, where the state-of-art of modern manipulators is briefly exposed, as well as a short history recap;
 2. Kinematics: the basics of robotics kinematics are reported and then applied to the particular case;
-3. Dynamics: the manipulator and payload equations of motion are calculated by mean of the homogeneous matrix approach firstly and the classi Lagrange formulation secondly;
+3. Dynamics: the manipulator and payload equations of motion are calculated by mean of the homogeneous matrix approach firstly and the classic Lagrange formulation secondly;
 4. Impact Analysis: plastic analysis is performed assuming rigid and elastic robotics' arms;
 5. Inertial and Kinetics Properties Retrieval: assuming unknown payload mass and initial velocities, they are retrieved from theory and some approximation of the joints' dynamics
 ### Repository